conholdate/conholdate-blog-content/Conholdate.Total/2022-05-12-insert-rows-and-columns-in-excel-files-using-nodejs/index.md

 You can visit this [link][6] to know further about the installation procedure.

-**Note: Place a source XLSX file in the project root directory as we have placed the “sample.xlsx” file in this article.**
+**Note: A source XLSX file in the project root directory should be placed to test the functionalities.**

 ## Insert multiple rows in Excel Worksheets Code Example {#Insert-multiple-rows-in-Excel-Worksheets-Code-Example}